• Features

 With an initial two book contract under my belt, I set out to research and write William Marshal’s journey as historical fiction for a modern audience.
 In 2004 when I began writing, William Marshal was still very much unknown outside the academic and re-enactment communities.
 I like to think that my novels have widened awareness but, my input aside, it’s fascinating how the story of William Marshal, well known and celebrated 800 years ago, was then lost for centuries and only resurfaced by chance in the 1860s.

-The written tale of William Marshal’s life was commissioned by his eldest son, also called William, and composed by a secular French cleric named John, who completed the word around 1226.
+The written tale of William Marshal’s life was commissioned by his eldest son, also called William, and composed by a secular French cleric named John, who completed the work around 1226.
 An Histoire was both a history and a story – a bit like a work of biographical historical fiction today with an underlying true fabric enriched with embellishments.

 This Histoire was intended to commemorate the life of the patron’s illustrious ancestor and would have been used as a family history and entertainment, performed on the anniversary of the Marshal’s death.
 It was also a political document, reminding the current regime of the power and influence wielded by the Marshal family.